OCD AND ANXIETY

 We know raising a teenager isn’t easy, and some days are more difficult than others.
 You want to help your child through their adolescence as best you can.
-If your child is struggling with a mood disorder, you or your current provider may determine that he or she would benefit from a more intense level of care to help him or her break free of emotions and behaviors that are far beyond the usual moodiness.
+If your teen is struggling with depression, bipolar or another mood disorder, you or your current provider may determine that he or she would benefit from a more intense level of care to help him or her break free of emotions and behaviors that are far beyond the usual moodiness.
 Rogers Behavioral Health can help.
 Our outcomes show that our depression and mood disorders treatment works.

 The Rogers FOCUS Adolescent Mood Disorders Program offers you professional mental health treatment for your son or daughter age 13 to 17 facing:

 A mood disorder may cause severe shifts in feelings, isolation, loss of interest in activities your child once enjoyed and more.
 Symptoms of mood disorders in teens vary by the disorder, but you should seek treatment if your teen can no longer function normally at home, school or with friends because of his or her emotions.